Detroit Lake, Oregon

-• Detroit Lake is well known for its scenic beauty
+• Detroit Lake is a the go-to destination for lake fun and scenic beauty

-If you ask people living in the Salem area about their favorite recreation spots, they will mention Little North Fork Recreation Area, parks along the Santiam River, and certainly Detroit Lake.
+If you ask people in the Salem area about their favorite recreation spots, many will mention the Little North Fork, parks along the Santiam River, and especially Detroit Lake.

 Water Activities